dwavesystems/dwave-cloud-client/docs/reference/resources.rst

 ===================

 Typically you use the :class:`~dwave.cloud.client.Client` class.
 By default, it instantiates a QPU client.
-You can also instantiate a QPU or CPU/GPU client directly.
+You can also instantiate a QPU, hybrid, or CPU/GPU client directly.

 QPU Client
 ----------